The Medical Consensus

 Cannabinoids cross the placenta.
 THC, CBD, and other cannabinoids in maternal circulation reach the fetus through the placental circulation.
 The fetal endocannabinoid system plays roles in early brain development, neuron migration, and the formation of neural connections.
 Disrupting that system during a critical developmental window is the concern that drives the medical recommendation.

 Lower birth weight.
-Studies including large observational cohort analyses have associated prenatal cannabis exposure with reduced birth weight.
-Lower birth weight correlates with increased risk of complications in the newborn period and longer-term developmental considerations.
+The authorities link prenatal cannabis exposure with reduced birth weight, which can carry a higher risk of complications in the newborn period.

 Why Some Pregnant Individuals Use Cannabis Anyway